 - 3.1 Under the Equality Act 2010, the Council is required to eliminate discrimination, advance equality of opportunity, and foster good relations between equality groups.
-Carrying out Equality Impact Assessments for plans and policies allows the Council to demonstrate that it is meeting these duties.
-The Equality Impact Assessment undertaken in relation to this report can be viewed clicking http://www.pkc.gov.uk/repairs. - 3.2 The proposals have been considered under the Corporate Equalities Impact Assessment process (EqIA) with the following outcome: - (i) Assessed as relevant for the purposes of EqIA; - (ii) Equalities monitoring of private owners engaging with the Council on common repairs is required as part of the performance monitoring of the new policy; - (iii) The policy requires the Council to assist owners from across all equality groups to access financial advice and assistance to fund their contribution to the cost of common repairs.
+Carrying out Equality Impact Assessments for plans and policies allows the Council to demonstrate that it is meeting these duties. - 3.2 The proposals have been considered under the Corporate Equalities Impact Assessment process (EqIA) with the following outcome: - (i) Assessed as relevant for the purposes of EqIA; - (ii) Equalities monitoring of private owners engaging with the Council on common repairs is required as part of the performance monitoring of the new policy; - (iii) The policy requires the Council to assist owners from across all equality groups to access financial advice and assistance to fund their contribution to the cost of common repairs.